istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. Avoid enabling authorization for istiod.
 Istio authorization policy is designed for authorizing access to workloads in Istio Mesh.
 Enabling it for istiod may cause unexpected behavior.

-1. Make sure that your authorization policies are in the right namespace (by checking "metadata"/”namespace” line).
+1. Make sure that your authorization policies are in the right namespace (as specified in `metadata/namespace` field).

 1. Make sure that your authorization policies with ALLOW action don't use any HTTP only fields for TCP traffic.
 Otherwise, Istio ignores the ALLOW policies as if they don't exist.